logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/toolbar-menu-scrollbar/is-toolbar-button-pressed/_index.md

 weight: 23
 aliases:
     - /TA_Automation/Topics/bia_is_toolbar_button_pressed.html
+keywords: "is toolbar button pressed, check if specific button on toolbar is pressed, check whether particular button on toolbar is pressed, verify if specified button on toolbar is pressed"
 ---
-keyword: [is toolbar button pressed, check if specific button on toolbar is pressed, check whether particular button on toolbar is pressed, verify if specified button on toolbar is pressed]
----

-# is toolbar button pressed

 ## Description